minprog/exercises/writing/stack/index.md

 1. Implement the function in such a way that this test code executes correctly.

 2. Check using `valgrind` that your program doesn't leave a single trace in memory when finished.

-## Submit

-Below, submit your complete and working implementation of `stack.c`.